elugens/hello-javascript/docs/general-javascript-questions/code-quality/polyfills-and-transpilers.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A polyfill fills in the gaps where newer JavaScript features may not be compatible with older browsers.
+  <div><strong>Interview Response:</strong> A polyfill fills the gaps where newer JavaScript features may not be compatible with older browsers.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Polyfill if Math.trunc function does not exist in an older engine.<br /><br />